Chipotle Masala Rice with Tamarind

 1. Mix tamarind paste and jaggery together in a small bowl.
 Set aside.

 4. Stir in the masala powder until completely combined.
+Pour over the rice, stirring to coat every grain.

-5. Gradually add the hot cooked rice, stirring well to coat every grain.
-Taste, adding salt and/or additional tamarind paste, jaggery or ghee if needed.
+5. Taste, adding salt and/or additional tamarind paste, jaggery or ghee if desired.
 Serve hot garnished with cilantro.